 Roth solo 401k eligibility

-Because a Roth solo 401k is one part of a solo 401k plan, if you qualify for a solo 401k, you qualify for a Roth solo 401k as well.
+Because a Roth solo 401k is only one part of a solo 401k plan, you need to meet the eligibility requirements of a solo 401k plan in order to have a Roth solo 401k.

 You’re eligible for a Roth solo 401k if: